DerekMcDermid/CPSC-219/README.md

 - Dated posted: March 13, 2012
 - Website: https://codereview.stackexchange.com/questions/9999/text-based-rpg-in-java

-- Class BattleApp was inspired by the work done to complete the individual assingment 5
+- Class BattleApp was inspired by the work done to complete the individual assignment 5